 Will Breastfeeding Cause My Breasts to Be Misshapen?

 Each breast is independent.
 So what happens to one breast during breastfeeding won't necessarily happen to the other.
 Breast engorgement, or painful overfilling of the breasts with milk is a common condition that may leave one breast slightly misshapen afterward, for instance.
+Or one breast may produce more milk than the other, contributing to asymmetry of the breasts.

 Any dimpling or puckering of your breast may be a sign of a breast lump underneath and should be checked by your doctor.